 Analyses

 Data were analysed using Stata 11.
 Comparisons of total costs were made between the two groups using a bootstrapped regression model to account for non-normality in the data distribution, which is usually observed in studies such as this one (as a result of most participants having relatively low costs, and a small number having stays in hospital, which skew the cost distribution).
 Baseline costs were controlled for in the model and percentile confidence intervals reported.
 To assess cost-effectiveness, we combined costs with the change in the MANSA score.
 If costs were lower for one group and outcome better, then that option is ‘dominant’.
 To address uncertainty around these point estimates, we generated 1000 incremental cost-outcome combinations using bootstrap methods and plotted these onto a cost-effectiveness plane.
-This allowed us to calculate the probability that, when compared to TAU, the intervention is (i) cost saving and outcome improving, (ii) cost saving and outcome worsening, (iii) cost increasing and outcome worsening, or (iv) cost increasing and outcome improving.
+This allowed us to calculate the probability that, when compared to treatment as usual, the intervention is (i) cost saving and outcome improving, (ii) cost saving and outcome worsening, (iii) cost increasing and outcome worsening, or (iv) cost increasing and outcome improving.
 We did not produce a cost-effectiveness acceptability curve because we had no information about the threshold values to attach to a unit improvement in the MANSA.

 Results